Free • No signup Composite Landscaping design on property · Free

 Do I need to mark where to place the landscaping on the property?

 No. Describe the placement zone in words: 'composite the landscaping onto the front yard' or 'place the design along the fence line.'
 The AI understands property zones.
-Use markers only when the AI keeps placing the design in the wrong area of the yard, like putting front yard landscaping in the side yard.

 How do I show a client what landscaping will look like on their property?